VSI Archive Backup System for OpenVMS Installation Guide

 %MDMS-E-NOSUCHOBJECT, specified object does not exist

-If the node is not in the database, you receive the %MDMS-E-NOSUCHOBJECT error message and you should create the node using the following command:
+If the node is not in the database, you will receive the %MDMS-E-NOSUCHOBJECT error message.
+You should create the node using the following command:

-Refer to VSI OpenVMS Archive Backup System for OpenVMS MDMS Reference Guide for information on using the qualifiers.
+Refer to the VSI Archive Backup System for OpenVMS MDMS Reference Guide for information on using the qualifiers.

 2.3.
 Configure Hardware

 For your storage application to work, the hardware it depends on must be installed, connected, and configured to function with the operating system.
 To configure your hardware, see the hardware manuals provided with the hardware device.
-Also, refer to VSI Archive Backup System for OpenVMS Guide to Operations for troubleshooting suggestions.
+Also, refer to the VSI Archive Backup System for OpenVMS User Guide for troubleshooting suggestions.

 If you are installing tape jukeboxes for use with ABS/MDMS, you should verify that the hardware is working correctly before installing ABS/MDMS.
-To verify the hardware installed, you can use the MRU kit that is provided along with the ABS kit.
+You can use MRU to verify that the hardware is installed.

-MDMS provides RDF software to facilitate operations that require access to remote, network connected tape drives.
-This allows you to copy data from a local site to a remote site, or copy data from a remote site to a local site.
+MDMS provides RDF software to facilitate operations that require access to remote, network-connected tape drives.
+This allows you to copy data from a local site to a remote site or to copy data from a remote site to a local site.
 RDF requires that DECnet is installed and running.

 • Install the RDF Server software on all nodes that are connected to the tape drives used for remote operations.